liferay/liferay-docs/user/articles/120-search/07-search-insights.markdown

 keyword and the response string returned from the search engine.

-In @product-ver@, these additional features were added to the Insights widget: the response string was added to the widget's output, and the _Explain_ option (enabled by default) prints a relevance score explanation for each returned result.
+In @product-ver@, these additional features were added to the Insights widget: the response string was added to the widget's output, and the _Enable Score Explanation_ option (enabled by default) prints a relevance score explanation for each returned result.

 When a search query is processed, results are returned.
 The concept of _Relevance_ is used to determine how well results match the query.
 Having the